This list is representative of the nature and number of electives offered each year.

 Health systems are an important sector of the economic structure in any country both in terms of percentage of GDP and in workforce productivity.
 This mini-course will provide students a framework with which to understand the complex health systems found around the globe.
 The framework includes the financial structure, the service delivery structure, health outputs and the political/social context.
 The course will examine several countries that contrast the various models and examine issues of particular concern to businesses.
 After examining other health systems, students should have a new perspective on the US health system.
 They should be able to assess how the health system in any country will impact an organization’s ability to operate and how to identify market potential.

-This mini-course will introduce students to the complexities and inner workings of the healthcare ecosystem.
+This interactive mini-course will introduce students to the complexities and inner workings of the healthcare ecosystem.
 It will provide a practitioner's point of view on the players, how they interact, and ultimately, how these players partner and transact.
 Students will be introduced to different sectors within healthcare.
 The course will describe the path for venture capital and private equity-backed companies from creation to exit.
 The goals and incentives of various stakeholders (i.e., venture capitalists, private equity and institutional investors, entrepreneurs, management, board members, corporations, etc.) will be discussed.
 The course will highlight different types of investing and deal making transactions and will introduce "real world" strategies, tactics, and analytical tools which are used as part of these transactions (e.g., mergers and acquisitions, strategic partnerships, LBO, IPO).
 The impact of regulation and health reform on investing will be discussed.
+This course is appropriate for students interested in healthcare and investing.

 MANAGEMENT OF HEALTHCARE ORGANIZATIONS (MHCO)